-Hysterocrates gigas (Cameroon rusty red baboon) from Cameroon rainforest, captive bred.
+Hysterocrates gigas (Cameroon rusty red baboon) from the South East Region, Cameroon, captive bred.
 This large, central African fossorial has stout rear legs, presumably for excavating.
-Thrives in higher humidity.
+Thrives in slightly higher humidity.
 Recommended for intermediate and advanced hobbyists.

 Central and west Africa quarter all 25 described species of Hysterocrates (World Spider Catalogue, 2020).
 Of these, hobbyists commonly keep only two, Hysterocrates gigas and Hysterocrates laticeps.
-In 1897 Pocock described H. gigas from a British Museum specimen collected in the Cameroons (Cameroon).
-He also mentions a mutilated example in the museum’s collection, “apparently of this species,” its locality recorded simply, “Oil River.”
+In 1897 Pocock described H. gigas from a British Museum specimen collected in the Cameroons.
+He also mentioned a mutilated example in the museum’s collection, “apparently of this species,” locality recorded simply, “Oil River” .

-In 1990, 93 years later, Smith redescribed H. gigas based on an additional specimen.
-In 1933 a Mr. J. Sanders had found a female and spiderlings under a termite mound in “Tinta Valley, Assumbo, Manife district, Cameroons, 2,200 feet” (left).
+In 1990, A. M. Smith redescribed H. gigas based on an additional specimen submitted in 1933.
+A female and spiderlings had been found under a termite mound in “Tinta Valley, Assumbo, Manife district, Cameroons, 2,200 feet“ (left).

 “…palm oil to which the trade of the English protectorate, centred on the Calabar [i.e. Cross] river, owes its prosperity, originates here and gave the Cross River its other name, the Oil River [as all the navigable rivers between the Niger and the Cross were usually called].”

 The Niger and Cross Rivers were highways of the palm oil industry at the turn of the century.
-In Cameroon the Cross River (Oil River) lies in rainforest south of Tinta.
+In Cameroon the Cross River (Oil River) basin extends up through Takamanda to Tinta.
 From Tinta to the Cross River to the ocean, an astounding 80-120 inches of rain fall annually.

 Hysterocrates gigas characteristics

 At later stages in a molt cycle, juveniles and older specimens are rusty reddish brown.
 Freshly molted specimens are contrasting shades of grey.
-With moderate attention to humidity, H. gigas is easy to keep and breed.
+With moderate attention to prevent desiccation, H. gigas is easy to keep and breed.